 - Note: Never lift your car by trim, bumpers, or anywhere that you are not confident is an approved lifting point.
 If you do so, you can cause some damage or even get hurt yourself!

-Step Three: Place Them
+Step Four: Place Them

 You’ll be using two jack stands to support either the entire front or the entire back of the vehicle.
 As mentioned before, you’ll want to support the car symmetrically and not just on one corner.